 This is the most calcium-rich of the leafy green vegetables and much more nutritious than the turnip itself.
 Generally, the tops of turnip greens have been discarded or fed to animals.
 Today, turnip greens are much healthier than the turnip itself.
 Many are learning to enjoy this leafy green’s pleasant flavor and vitamin and mineral richness.

 Turnips greens may be eaten raw in a salad (while fresh) or cooked in the same manner as spinach.
-These greens provide almost twice the proteins and fiber as the root, although fewer carbohydrates.
+These greens provide almost twice the proteins and fiber as the root, although they have fewer carbohydrates.
 However, their most outstanding nutritional feature is their concentration of vitamins and minerals, several times that of the root.

 Turnip greens contain considerably more calcium than milk.
 Turnips are this mineral’s richest leafy green vegetable, followed by chard and spinach.
 Although turnip greens also contain oxalic acid, which interferes with calcium absorption, they are an excellent plant-based source of calcium.
 They are highly recommended for those needing to increase their intake of this mineral.